ElMassimo/oj_serializers/MIGRATION_GUIDE.md

   def release
     album.release_date.strftime('%B %d, %Y')
   end, if: -> { album.released? }

-  # NOTE: This shorthand syntax might not be very palatable at first, but having
-  # the entire definition in one place makes it a lot easier to follow.
 end
 ```

+The shorthand syntax for serializer attributes might not be very palatable at
+first, but having the entire definition in one place makes it a lot easier to
+follow, specially in large serializers.

 ## Migrate gradually, one at a time